 - Links: This tab includes links to some of my favorite food blogs, Italian and non-Italian, as well as some useful online resources about Italian culinary culture and history.

-On the left handside of the page, there is a sidebar that includes:
+On the right hand side of the page, there is a sidebar that includes:

 - At the very top of the sidebar, is your handy-dandy search bar.
 Just type in the topic you want—for example, if you want some recipes for beef, just type in ‘beef’.
 You will be sent to a page with all a list of all the posts on the site featuring beef recipes.

 NOTE: The sidebar also includes lots of ways to subscribe to the site, so you’ll get posts fresh off the presses, so to speak.
-You can like us on Facebook, follow us on Twitter or De.li.cious or subsribe to our RSS feed using your reader of choice.
-You can also follow us on Networked Blogs, Pinterest or Google+.
+You can like us on Facebook, follow us on Twitter, Pinterest, or Google+ or subsribe to our RSS feed using your reader of choice.
+You can also follow us on Feedly or Networked Blogs.

 And if you ever want to get back to the home page, just click on the title at the top left of any page on this site.

-- Introduction: A brief paragraph or two that gives you a quick overview of the featured dish, how it’s cooked and how you might make it a part of your meal plans.
+- Introduction: Each posts begins with a brief paragraph or two that gives you a quick overview of the featured dish, how it’s cooked and how you might make it a part of your meal plans.

 - Ingredients List: A list of all the ingredients you’ll need to make the featured dish, in the order you’ll need to use them.
 If a dish has one or more sub-components, the list will be divided up into sub-lists.
 The number of servings (typically 4-6 persons) is also indicated.